Summer Creative Jobs

 1. Apply and register with GDYT and upload all the documentation and information required.
 Here are instructions for GDYT online applications.

 3. Prepare for a job interview with these tips and also these seven tips.
-Then interview with us in April or early May.
+Then interview with us in April or May.
 Provide more work samples and a list of at least two references including teachers or volunteer leaders.

-4. If you are offered a job, complete all GDYT and Mint documentation.
+4. If you are offered a job, complete all GDYT and Mint enrollment documentation.
 Plan your summer so you’re available to work with us for for all of July and at least two weeks in August.

 5. And you must attend attend our pre-employment orientation in late June.
 We do this as a hybrid orientation.